Javin-Juneja/Procedural_Biped-v2.0/README.md

  # Required Plugin
  Electronic Nodes
-P.S.- You can disable it by opening the Uproject file in a notepad
+P.S.- You can disable it by opening the .uproject file in a notepad